Bedlam as Minister, Congress chief get into heated exchanges in Karnataka Assembly | Politics

 ''According to me, the Chief Minister has to dismiss Eshwarappa from the Ministry.
 By making such a statement he has lost the competence to continue as a Minister.
 The Chief Minister should have on his own dismissed Eshwarappa and cases should have been booked against him under section 2 of Prevention of Insults to National Honour Act and for sedition,'' he said while pointing out that a sedition case was booked against protesting farmers for hoisting their flag at Red Fort.

-He further said, ''There is a flag code of India, also there is also Prevention of Insults to National Honour Act, 1971, the section 2 of this- states that whoever in any public place or any other place within public view burns, mutilates, defaces, disfigures, destroys or brings into contempt, whether by words or acts-to the Indian National flag...shall be imprisonment for the term extending up to three years, or fine or both.''
+He further said, ''There is a flag code of India, also there is also Prevention of Insults to National Honour Act, 1971.
+Section 2 of this states that whoever in any public place or any other place within public view burns, mutilates, defaces, disfigures, destroys or brings into contempt, whether by words or acts to the Indian national flag shall be imprisoned for the term extending up to three years, or fine or both.''
 Even according to the Indian Penal Code, disrespecting the national flag or Constitution or the national anthem comes under sedition, he added.

-This resulted in heated exchanges between the opposition and Treasury benches as both sides accused each other of not being respectful to the national flag.
+This resulted in heated exchanges between the opposition and Treasury Benches as both sides accused each other of not being respectful to the flag.

 As Congress members continued to protest from the well, holding the national flag and demanding justice, Speaker Kageri adjourned the House for Thursday.